CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Discussions and Conclusion

 Task-based conclusions can be highlighted as follows :

-1) Since the start of the competition, the most popular task, Task 2 \sinem{(liver segmentation on CT)}, has received more than 200 submissions in eight months.
-Quantitative analyses on Task 2 show that CNNs for segmentation of the liver from CT have achieved great success.
+1) Since the start of the competition (11 April 2019), the most popular task, Task 2 (liver segmentation on CT), has received more than 200 submissions \lk{within} eight months.
+Quantitative analyses on Task 2 show that CNNs for segmentation of the liver from CT have achieved a great success.
 Deep learning-based automatic methods outperformed interactive semi-automatic strategies for CT liver segmentation.
-They have reached inter-expert variability for DICE and volumetry, but still need some more improvements for distance-based metrics, which are critical for determining surgical error margins.
-Supporting the quantitative analyses, our qualitative observations unveil the top methods can be used in real-life solutions with little efforts on post-processing.
+They have reached inter-expert variability for DICE and volumetry, but still need some more improvements for distance-based metrics that are critical for determining surgical error margins.
+Supporting the quantitative analyses, our qualitative observations \lk{suggest that} the top methods can be used in real-life solutions with little efforts on post-processing.

-2) Considering MR liver segmentation (Task 3), the participating deep models have performed almost equally well as interactive ones for DICE, but lack performance for distance-based measures.
+2) Considering MR liver segmentation (Task 3), the participating deep models have performed almost equally well as interactive ones for DICE, but lack \lk{in} performance for distance-based measures.
 Given the outstanding results for this task and the fact that the resulting volumes will be visualized by a radiologist-surgeon team prior to various operations in the context of clinical routine, it can be concluded that minimal user interaction, especially in the post-processing phase, would easily bring the single modality MR results to clinically acceptable levels.
-Of course, this would require not only having a software implementation of the participating successful methods, but also their integration to an adequate workstation/DICOM viewer, easily accessible in the daily workflow of related physicians.
+Of course, this would require not only having a software implementation of the participating methods, but also their integration to an adequate workstation/DICOM viewer, easily accessible in the daily workflow of \lk{the physician.}